Free shipping for purchases over 10,000 yen

 Atsuko Murano Abalos

-From Takarazuka City, Hyogo Prefecture After graduating from the Faculty of Letters, University of the Sacred Heart, worked at a general trading company before moving to the United States.
-Majored in commercial photography at the Art Institute of Seattle, where he studied abroad, and after graduating, gained experience as a printer at a black-and-white photo lab in Seattle After returning to Japan, he expanded his activities centered on commercial photography in Japan and magazine coverage overseas, and then moved to Singapore.
-Since 2013, he has returned to Japan, and is currently expanding his range of expression as a photographer.
-In addition to the work published in November 2021 of the empty nest of a stork in the Alsace region of France, an American man who picks up drifting objects washed away from Japan by the tsunami that occurred in the Great East Japan Earthquake on the coast of North America.
-There are photographs taken, photographs of the Great Rift Valley of Fossa Magna that crosses the center of the Japanese archipelago and the geology of Japan, and photographs of four towns across which the UK and Japan competed for the longest suspension bridge in the world.
+Born in Takarazuka City, Hyogo Prefecture.
+After graduating from the Faculty of Literature at the University of the Sacred Heart, she worked for a general trading company before moving to the United States.
+She majored in Commercial Photography at the Art Institute of Seattle, where she studied abroad, and after graduating, she gained experience as a printer at a black-and-white photography lab in Seattle.
+After returning to Japan, she focused on commercial photography in Japan and magazine interviews overseas, and then moved to Singapore.
+Since 2013, she has returned to Japan and is currently expanding her range of expression as a photographer.
+In addition to a work published in November 2021 that photographed an empty stork nest in Alsace, France, she has also photographed an American man picking up driftwood washed away from Japan by the tsunami caused by the Great East Japan Earthquake on the coast of North America, a work themed on the Fossa Magna, a great rift valley that crosses the center of the Japanese archipelago, and the geology of Japan, and a work that photographed four towns over which suspension bridges from the UK and Japan competed for the world's longest.

 www.abalos-murano.com